Vaishali785/FlagPro/README.md

 ## Demo

-1. Blog: You can read the blog article on the project [DEV.to Post](https://dev.to/anni/building-a-country-to-flag-emoji-converter-app-with-vite-typescript-and-tolgee-29e9)
+1. Blog: You can read the blog article on the project

 2. Video: